 I’ve used numerous low paying, and even non-paying magazines and travel websites to land press trips.
 The editors of these magazines and websites are always happy to supply me with Letters Of Assignment for the tourism and PR agencies that organize these press trips.

 Sure, the editors get my articles for bargain prices.
 But if it’s a place I want to visit, the arrangement works for both of us.

 For example, I have a productive relationship with Lost Treasure magazine.
 This modest, but popular magazine shows treasure hunters how and where to find gold, metals, coins, and lost artifacts with gold panning and metal detectors.

 I’ve written twenty-one articles for Lost Treasure magazine since January 2011.
 Because of the low pay, the editor probably wonders why I still write for her magazine after all this time!

-But I’ve managed to parlay my assignments with Lost Treasure into some world-class press trips and Fam tours, so the assignments are gold mines for me.
+But I’ve managed to parlay my assignments with Lost Treasure into some world-class press trips and Fam tours, so the assignments are literally gold mines for me.

 Early on, my assignments with Lost Treasure took me to ghost towns around Washington and Oregon, and several places in Arizona.
 These early gigs helped me build my bylines and gain confidence.
 They also helped me hone my writing skills.

 More recently, Lost Treasure assignments have landed me some great self-guided Fam tours in Juneau, Haines, Skagway, Ketchikan, and Fairbanks, Alaska.
 They’ve taken me to Sacramento, California, to Arrowtown, New Zealand, and even to some ancient Roman gold mines in Wales.

 In short, this modest, niche magazine has been a gold mine!
 (Pun intended.)

 Here are a few more gold mines I've found in low paying magazines to visit exciting places around the U.S. and overseas: